 Distinguished Visiting Scholar

-The visit of Distinguished Visiting Scholar, Ramón Saldívar, Professor of English and Comparative Literature at Stanford is sponsored by the Department of of Romance Languages and Literatures in the School of Arts & Sciences and with support from the Office of the Provost, Distinguished Visiting Scholar fund.
+The visit of Distinguished Visiting Scholar, Dr. Ebony Omotola McGee is sponsored by the Department of Education in the College of Arts & Sciences and with support from the Office of the Provost, Distinguished Visiting Scholar fund.